sanukag/ai-maintenance-assistant/README.md

 docker compose up --build --wait
 ```

+The worker interface is available at `http://127.0.0.1:3000`.
+The API remains
-The API is available at `http://127.0.0.1:8000`, including its interactive
+available at `http://127.0.0.1:8000`, including its interactive documentation at
-documentation at `/docs`.
-Compose keeps documents, SQLite metadata and vectors
+`/docs`.
+Compose keeps documents, SQLite metadata and vectors in a named volume
-in a named volume when the container is recreated.
+when the containers are recreated.

 Use a local `.env` file to change `AMA_API_PORT` or enable embeddings.
 Stop the
 service without deleting its stored data with: